mikola1122/FirstProject/README.md

 # FirstProject
 This part of the project android keyboard.
 All settings are stored to SharedPreference file.
-Supports Android 2.1 versionand higher.
+Supports Android 2.1 version and higher.

 ![](https://github.com/mikola1122/pict/blob/master/keyboard_settings.jpg)